adafycheng/country-list-graphql/README.md

 ## Server

-A Node.js express server responding to queries for countries using Apollo GraphQL server.
+A Node.js express server responding to the queries for countries using Apollo GraphQL server.

 ### Development